 ✓ Complete CRM included at scheduling tool prices

-✓ 80% less expensive than Salesforce total cost
+✓ A lot less expensive than Salesforce's total cost

 ✓ Native Exchange and Apple Calendar support